 You can configure the brushes in a lot of detail, and share the packs with others.
 Importing of packs and brushes can be done via the, where you can import .bundle files or .kpp files.

 Erasing is a blending mode in Krita, much like the transparency mode of Paint Tool Sai.
-It’s activated with E or you can select it from the Blending Mode drop-down…
+It’s activated with the E key or you can select it from the Blending Mode drop-down…

 Krita has a lot of Blending modes, and thankfully all of Paint Tool Sai’s are amongst them except binary.
 To manage the blending modes, each of them has a little check-box that you can tick to add them to the favorites.